 \section{Introduction}

 -

-\IEEEPARstart{D}{ecomposing} a tensor into a minimal number of rank-1 tensors is known as CANDECOMP/PARAFAC (also known as Canonical Polyadic, \cite{hitchcock1927expression,harshman1970foundations,carroll1970analysis}) decomposition (CPD).
-Nonnegative CPD (NCPD) provides a part-based representation of a tensor via imposing nonnegative constraints on its hidden factors, enabling us to extract more meaningful and convincing information \cite{cichocki2009nonnegative}.
-For example, electroencephalography (EEG) data with spatial, temporal and subject features can be represented as a third-order tensor, and the underlying features can be simultaneously extracted through CPD \cite{cong2015tensor}.
-If time-frequency representation is further considered, non-negativity will naturally be brought into the EEG data, which should be solved by NCPD \cite{cong2013multi}.
-Although CPD/NCPD methods have received widespread attention both in theory and application, their main contribution lies in the decomposition analysis of a tensor represented by a single dataset \cite{kolda2009tensor,cichocki2015tensor,sidiropoulos2017tensor}.
-Regarding emerging multi-block tensors (e.g., multi-subject/multi-modal biomedical data) that need to be analyzed together, traditional tensor decomposition methods become quite challenging in identifying and exploiting the connections between different tensors \cite{zhou2016linked, wang2020group}.
-For example, the internal sharing in EEG data of multiple subjects or the complementary spatiotemporal characteristics in the EEG-fMRI integrated data obviously cannot be effectively utilized in traditional methods \cite{wang2020group,jonmohamadi2019extraction}.
+\IEEEPARstart{D}{ecomposing} a tensor into a minimal number of rank-1 tensors is known as CANDECOMP/PARAFAC (or Canonical Polyadic, \cite{hitchcock1927expression,harshman1970foundations,carroll1970analysis}) decomposition (CPD).
+Nonnegative CPD (NCPD) imposes nonnegative constraints on its latent factors, providing a part-based representation of a tensor that can extract more meaningful and convincing information \cite{cichocki2009nonnegative}.
+For instance, electroencephalography (EEG) data, characterized by spatial, temporal, and subject dimensions, can be represented as a third-order tensor, with underlying features extractable through CPD \cite{cong2015tensor}.
+When considering the time-frequency representation, non-negativity will be naturally brought into the EEG data, making NCPD a necessary method\cite{cong2013multi}.
+CPD and NCPD methods have garnered significant attention in both theory and application, primarily focusing on the analysis of tensors from a single dataset \cite{kolda2009tensor,cichocki2015tensor,sidiropoulos2017tensor}.
+When it comes to emerging multi-block tensors, such as multi-subject or multi-modal biomedical data that require joint analysis, traditional tensor decomposition methods become quite challenging in effectively identifying the interconnections among different tensors \cite{zhou2016linked, wang2020group}.
+For example, traditional methods are inadequate for resolving the internal sharing within EEG data from multiple subjects, or integrating the complementary spatiotemporal characteristics in EEG-fMRI data \cite{wang2020group,jonmohamadi2019extraction}.